Sazib27/Todo-List-App-Second/README.md

 # Todo-List-App
 ### Building a Todo List App from Scratch | HTML, CSS, JavaScript

 💙 Join the channel to see more videos like this.
-[Open Source Coding](https://www.youtube.com/@opensourcecoding)

 ![preview img](/preview.png)